 Americas: North, Central, South & Caribbean

-Global Health Programs can help students to pursue global health experiences in several countries in the Americas.
+The Center for Global Health can help students to pursue global health experiences in several countries in the Americas.
 Please click on the country name or the category to explore specific opportunities.
 Under "Penn Med Student-Arranged Experiences" you will find information about a large number of additional activities that Penn Med students have arranged on their own.

 The Pan American Health Organization (PAHO) is an international public health agency with 100 years of experience in working to improve health and living standards of the countries of the Americas.
 It serves as the specialized organization for health of the Inter-American System.
 It also serves as the Regional Office for the Americas of the World Health Organization and enjoys international recognition as part of the United Nations system.
 PAHO offers unpaid summer internships to provide practical experience to emerging public health leaders.